 1915: Another 600 or 700 refugees, most of whom are Jewish, arrived in Egypt today “reporting that the situation in Syria is going from bad to worse.”

-1916: During World War I, 1,400 German guns fired the open salvo in the Battle of Verdun.
+1916: During World War I, 1,400 German guns fired the opening salvo in the Battle of Verdun.
 The bloodletting would last for ten months at a cost over half a million French casualties and four hundred thousand German casualties.
 For the French, this pointless bloodletting would lead to a pacifism when facing the threat of Hitler.
 Life in the trenches would lead to the creation of the Maginot Line which also helped to pave the way for France’s early collapse in World War II.
 In other words, a fairly straight line can be drawn from a battle in 1916 and the rise of Vichy and French collaboration with the Nazis that led to the death of so many Jews.
 Additionally, the “hero” of Verdun was Marshall Petain, the same Marshall Petain who collaborated with the Nazis during WWII, shipping Jews to Drancy, the first stop on the way to Auschwitz.

 1917: According to the Overseas News Agency, the $250,000 that the U.S. Ambassador has given to the Vienna Jewish Association which was collected by the American Jewish community “is destined for the relief of Galician Jews and Jewish refugees from the occupied territory of Galicia.”